Free-Geek/tmpsites/readme.md

 Amazon EC2 is the only tested provider at this time.
 Other providers may work too (see below).

 Create a micro instance with Ubuntu 16.04.
+Complete all the steps of the creation process, rather than skipping to the end.

 By default, it will have very limited network access, based on your IP address at the time of creation.
 If you use the creation wizard to create the instance, you will have the opportunity near the end of the wizard to open ports 22 and 80 to all address.
 If you didn't do that, after the fact: